Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation

-\begin{proposition} The fermionic gate of single and double excitations can be decomposed as a series of multi-control gates and Clifford gates. \end{proposition} \begin{proof} From Lemma \ref{lemma: one measurement basis}, we can transform operators in Eqn$\sim$(\ref{eqn: appendix re/im xp pair}) into X-string with the Clifford transformation $\hat{C}$ and operator of the form:
+\begin{proposition} The fermionic gate of single and double excitations can be decomposed as a series of multi-controlled gates and Clifford gates. \end{proposition} \begin{proof} From Lemma \ref{lemma: one measurement basis}, we can transform operators in Eqn.~(\ref{eqn: appendix re/im xp pair}) into X-string with the Clifford transformation $\hat{C}$ and operator of the form:

 where $X_B / -iY_B$ is the last Pauli-$X/Y$ operator at qubit $B$.
-For the implementation of fermionic gates, it is necessary to describe the exponentiation of this operator representation. $\hat{C}$, described in Eqns$\sim$(\ref{eqn: CNOT X}), (\ref{eqn: CNOT 0}), and (\ref{eqn: CNOT 1}), survives under exponentiation.
-Meanwhile, each operator $X_N / -iY_N P^{\Vec{m}(\Vec{b})}$ is mutually commutative, and its exponentiation corresponds to a multi-control $X/Y$ rotation, with the projectors acting as the control bits.
-Consequently, the exponentiation of the diagonalized fermionic operators can be represented as a product of multi-control Pauli-$X/Y$ gates. \end{proof}
+For the implementation of fermionic gates, it is necessary to describe the exponentiation of this operator representation. $\hat{C}$, described in Eqn.~(\ref{eqn: CNOT X}), (\ref{eqn: CNOT 0}), and (\ref{eqn: CNOT 1}), survives under exponentiation.
+Meanwhile, each operator $X_N / -iY_N P^{\Vec{m}(\Vec{b})}$ is mutually commutative, and its exponentiation corresponds to a multi-controlled $X/Y$ rotation, with the projectors acting as the control bits.
+Consequently, the exponentiation of the diagonalized fermionic operators can be represented as a product of multi-controlled Pauli-$X/Y$ gates. \end{proof}

-For molecular simulation, where only the real part of fermionic operators matters, the multi-control gates with a Clifford transformation can exactly implement fermionic gates defined in Lemma \ref{lemma: XP representation}.
-However, the number of multi-control gates given by the size of $S_{\hat{O}}$ indicates that the worst-case scenario gate complexity has combinatorial scaling $\mathcal{O}(M^N)$ \cite{bravyi2017tapering}.
-The number of multi-control gates can hypothetically be reduced by gate approximations or employing the completeness relation of multi-control gates, where different controls can merge and cancel out each other based on their control state.
-However, classical parity check codes have no fermionic gate-related constraints on the encoder, making it difficult to expect any advantages in the scalable implementation of multi-control gates.
+For molecular simulation, where only the real part of fermionic operators matters, the multi-controlled gates with a Clifford transformation can exactly implement fermionic gates defined in Lemma \ref{lemma: XP representation}.
+However, the number of multi-controlled gates given by the size of $S_{\hat{O}}$ indicates that the worst-case scenario gate complexity has combinatorial scaling $\mathcal{O}(M^N)$ \cite{bravyi2017tapering}.